vanesascode/100-days-of-code/log.md

 By the way, the project you can see below is the AI prompts repository!
 Which is finished ( I added some sharing buttons as the last feature) and can be visited here:  https://promptgenius-chi.vercel.app/

 ***

+### Day 7️⃣6️⃣: October 27, 2023 - New #NextJS14 project!

+Yesterday I couldn’t believe they were announcing the NextJs 14 already at the #NextJSConf … Jesus,  I haven’t even learned the 13 one yet! 🥵

+So, it’s time to keep practicing and started a new course in which the project will be kind of a clone of #Threads by #Meta.
+It will be an opportunity to keep messing with NextJS features (with #Typescript this time)

+Today I learned about “Route Groups”, which are folders that  let you nest layouts in the same route segment level.
+(You just have to wrap the folder into parenthesis to create one of those)

+Also, I started learning about #Clerk , which is an open-source identity and access management platform.
+I can only say I love it for its simplicity and easy docs,  but also for its so powerful features 😍

+As for #TailwindCSS I can say that I now prefer adding some of my  ‘classes’ in my tailwind.config file.
+In the fontSize options, you can add your types of text there, for example.
+This way, when you hover over the class in your project, you have the “IntelliSense” or cheat sheet that tells you what it is made of, something that the @layout utilities or components don’t tell you.

+***